Juliako/azure-docs/articles/media-services/media-services-overview.md

 A **Channel** represents a pipeline for processing live streaming content.
 A Channel can receive a live input streams in the following ways:

 * An on-premises live encoder sends multi-bitrate **RTMP** or **Smooth Streaming** (fragmented MP4) to the Channel that is configured for **pass-through** delivery.
-The **pass-through** delivery is when the ingested streams pass through **Channel**s without any further processing.
-You can use the following live encoders that output multi-bitrate Smooth Streaming: Elemental, Envivio, Cisco.
-The following live encoders output RTMP: Adobe Flash Live, Telestream Wirecast, and Tricaster transcoders.
+The **pass-through** delivery is when the ingested streams pass through **Channel**s without any further transcoding or encoding.
+You can use live encoders that outputs multi-bitrate Smooth Streaming such as: MediaExcel, Ateme, Imagine Communications, Elemental, Envivio and Cisco.The following live encoders can be used to output RTMP: Adobe Flash Live, Telestream Wirecast, Teradek, Haivision and Tricaster transcoders.
 A live encoder can also send a single bitrate stream to a channel that is not enabled for live encoding, but that is not recommended.
 When requested, Media Services delivers the stream to customers.

 > [!NOTE]
 > Using a pass-through method is the most economical way to do live streaming when you are doing multiple events over a long period of time, and you have already invested in on-premises encoders.
 See [pricing](https://azure.microsoft.com/pricing/details/media-services/) details.